yztulk/asterisk-config/README.md

 # Security (todo)
 - A VPN client you can ping internal IP addresses.
+Make this password protected.
-- Install Asterisk as a user, not as root
+- Run Asterisk as a user, not as root
 - SSH not on port 22